llvm/llvm-project/lldb/docs/use/python-reference.rst

       # Finally, dispose of the debugger you just made.
       lldb.SBDebugger.Destroy(debugger)
-      # Terminate the debug sesssion
+      # Terminate the debug session
       lldb.SBDebugger.Terminate()